malcolm-kee/malcolm-kee/blogs/2018/05/react-typescript-introduction/2018-05-09-react-typescript-introduction.md

 ---
-path: "/blog/react-typescript-introduction"
-date: "2018-05-10"
-title: "Introduction to React with Typescript"
+title: 'Introduction to React with Typescript'
-tags: ["react", "typescript", "beginner"]
+date: '2018-05-10'
+tags: ['react', 'typescript', 'beginner']
-summary: "Using typescript allow static typechecking and intellisense in your React application, and it is easy to get started."
+summary: 'Using typescript allow static typechecking and intellisense in your React application, and it is easy to get started.'
 published: true
 ---